data-integrations/multi-table-plugins/docs/MultiTableDatabase-batchsource.md

 **SQL Statements**: List of SQL statements to execute.
 Each statement will be handled as a different partition.
 When submitting this statements using the API, use a semicolon `;` as a separator.
 If the SQL statement includes a semicolon `;` character, you will need to escape it using `\;` .
-This option is only displayed when the _Data Selection Mode_ is either _Allow List_ or _Block List_.
+This option is only displayed when the _Data Selection Mode_ is _SQL Statements_.

 **Table Name Field**: The name of the field that holds the table name.
 Must not be the name of any table column that will be read.
 Defaults to 'tablename'.